RIKEN-RCCS/WHEEL/README.md

  - you have to run `npm run prepare` after you change something in 'src'

 #### about user document
-All html documents under docs directory is converted from documentMD/user\_guide in CI process. so, plese do NOT change any files under docs directory.
+All html documents under docs directory is converted from documentMD/user\_guide during CI process. so, plese do NOT change any files under docs directory.

 #### about CI process